 - Route check: Open a new incognito/private window and navigate to a geo-restricted site if you’re curious about regional routing only for testing. not a security measure.

 If your IP and DNS show your regular home/office network and not a VPN server, Edge VPN is off.
-Does microsoft edge have a vpn and how to use a vpn with edge extensions and edge secure network explained
+Ultrasurf security privacy & unblock vpn edge 2026

 Impact on privacy and security when Edge VPN is off